liling10822/DSCI560/README.md

     ```
     python visualization_nums.py
     ```
-    For example, we run random_num.py in our dsci560H4 enviornment in macOS, the terminal will show as below:
+    For example, we run random_num.py successfully in our dsci560H4 environment in macOS, the terminal will show as below:

     ![image](https://raw.githubusercontent.com/liling10822/DSCI560/master/screeshot_of_run_random_num.png)

+ 8.